 Co-Chair of ResilienceCon: Nicole Yuan, Ph.D is an Associate Professor in the Mel and Enid Zuckerman College of Public Health at the University of Arizona.
 She received a doctoral degree in clinical psychology from Bowling Green State University.
 In 2011, she received a Master degree in public health from the University of Washington.

-Project Manager & Conference Administrator: Elizabeth Taylor, M.S. is a PhD Candidate at Oakland University working with Dr. Michele Parkhill Purdie.
-She has also worked with Life Paths Research Center for over 4 years and spear-heads the majority of the organizational tasks associated with ResilienceCon.
+Project Manager & Conference Director: Elizabeth Taylor, M.S. is a PhD Candidate at Oakland University working with Dr. Michele R. Parkhill.
+She has also worked with Life Paths Research Center for over 7 years and oversees the logistical and managerial tasks associated with ResilienceCon.